What is affiliate management and what are the benefits for businesses and affiliates?

 The best way to keep track of the performance of your efforts is to find an affiliate network that offers reporting tools.
 These tools enable brands and merchants to track their affiliates’ clicks, sales, and commissions.
 Often even in real time!

-Most networks alert both the affiliate and the brand or merchant when there is a problem with an affiliate account, such as a password change or broken links.
+Most networks alert the affiliate and the brand or merchant when there is a problem with an affiliate account, such as a password change or broken links.

 Tips for creating attractive, effective affiliate marketing programs that will attract more affiliates?

-- Make sure your affiliate program is easy to understand: what do you want people to promote for you?
+• Ensure your affiliate program is easy to understand: what do you want people to promote for you?

-- Affiliates like receiving feedback so make sure you’re always available if they need any help or have questions
+• Affiliates like receiving feedback, so make sure you’re always available if they need any help or have questions.

-- You must be able to keep up with the program and any affiliate requests, otherwise your brand or merchant might lose their trust
+• You must be able to keep up with the program and any affiliate requests; otherwise, your brand or merchant might lose their trust.

-- Provide easy tools for tracking and promoting all of your affiliate listings
+• Provide easy tools for tracking and promoting all of your affiliate listings.

 How do you determine what affiliate commission rates you should pay?

-Best Affiliate Management Softwares
+Best Affiliate Management Software

 Which affiliate management tool is the best to use?
 Your search for the best affiliate management software will be aided by our top 6 list below: